Ebix Will Walk From Yatra, If Shareholders' Interests Prevail

 OK, I reasoned with myself, one bad apple from a long string of buyouts, Raina can't have lost his magic.
 After all, his track record speaks volumes.

-The ultimate blunder: Ebix appoints an obscure unknown Indian firm as global Auditor for 2018
+The ultimate blunder: Ebix appoints an obscure unknown Indian firm as global auditor for 2018

 The death knell rang on 11 Dec.
 2018, when Ebix replaced their global auditor (internationally accredited top-50 firm, Cherry Bekaert) with an Indian firm, T R Chadha, a firm no one had ever heard of and had never audited a US-listed entity.